needle-mirror/com.unity.visualscripting/Documentation~/index.md

 ## Choose a control scheme

-Learn the common keyboard shortcuts and [choose a control scheme](vs-control-schemes.md) that suits your needs.
+Learn about the common keyboard shortcuts and [choose the control scheme](vs-control-schemes.md) that suits your needs.

 ## Update Visual Scripting